 Thanks to this method, we can create Top 10 Lists at Obermatt.
 Premium subscribers get even more.
 For premium subscribers, we calculate monthly personal Top 10 Lists based on the Combined Ranks and their personal investment needs.

-When I’m looking for new stocks myself, I proceed as follows: First, I sort all the stocks that are relevant to me according to their Combined Ranks.
-Then I look at the Value Rank.
-This prevents me from buying overpriced stocks.
-Next, I turn to the Safety Rank.
+When Dr. Sterm is looking for new stocks himself, he proceeds as follows: First, he sorts all the stocks that are relevant to him according to their Combined Ranks.
+Then he looks at the Value Rank.
+This prevents him from buying overpriced stocks.
+Next, he turns to the Safety Rank.
 It allows me to assess how risky - in other words, how indebted - a company is.
-Finally, I look at the Growth Rank, as well as the company itself.
-In addition to the basic information about the company's structure and history, my focus is finally on the news.
+Finally, he looks at the Growth Rank, as well as the company itself.
+In addition to the basic information about the company's structure and history, his focus is finally on the news.
 What are the latest events around this company?

-All this together creates my body of knowledge for picking stock investments.
-Now you know how I use the Obermatt Ranks for my investment decisions.
+All this together creates his body of knowledge for picking stock investments.
+Now you know how Dr. Stern uses the Obermatt Ranks for his investment decisions.
 A lot of success with your own decisions!